vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-blacklist-callback.md

 ---
-title: "Blacklisting numbers from callbacks"
+title: Blacklisting numbers from callbacks
-excerpt: "Get to know how to blacklist numbers from generating callbacks."
+excerpt: Get to know how to blacklist numbers from generating callbacks.
 ---
 ## Blacklist endpoint